-Implications of Online Prospective DUR on the Application of Pharmacists' Scientific and Clinical Judgments
+Implications of On-line Prospective DUR on the Application of Pharmacists' Scientific and Clinical Judgments

 - 1. APhA recognizes that effective drug utilization review (prospective, concurrent, retrospective), as a component of pharmaceutical care, depends upon complete and accurate patient information. - 2.
 APhA advocates eliminating the economic and operational obstacles pharmacists encounter when conducting drug utilization review for optimal patient care. - 3.
-APhA supports utilization of universal and comprehensive standards for online real-time drug utilization review (ORDUR). - 4.
-APhA encourages the development of a standardized method of electronic transfer of patient medical data among all health professionals involved in the care of a patient.
+APhA supports utilization of universal and comprehensive standards for On-line Realtime Drug Utilization Review (ORDUR). - 4.
+APhA encourages the development of a standardized method of electronic transfer of patient medical data between all health professionals involved in the care of a patient.